obokhove/FDnumerics2526/readme.md

 Exercise one is found in ex25_1.pdf (typo in eqn (9) corrected; added alpha=0 remark).

 ## Finite-volume exercise
+NB 16-11 code update and exercise update in FV folder.

 Please put in a (collective) ITY-request to install Firedrake and/or try to do so via the Docker.

 Firedrake (installation and examples) https://www.firedrakeproject.org/documentation.html